opennetworkinglab/aether-docs/pronto_deployment_guide/enb_installation.rst

 Then, power on the Sercomm eNB device and get rid of the LAN port cable.

 .. note::
-   Without the LAN port cable, we can access the Sercomm eNB admin UI through `https://192.168.251.5` URL, if the laptop/PC is connected with the same network via the fabric switch.
+   Without the LAN port cable, we can access the Sercomm eNB admin UI through `https://192.168.251.5` URL, if the laptop/PC is connected to the same network via the fabric switch.

-   For our convenience, we can add some forwarding rules into the `iptable` in the management node to get the Sercomm eNB admin UI outside.
-It is optional.
+   For our convenience, we can optionally add forwarding rules into the firewall configuration on the management node to access the Sercomm eNB admin UI from outside the network.

 Troubleshooting
 ===============